 Dollars & Sense Reality Fair exposes high school seniors to the costs of living

-This year’s fair was held Nov.
-3 at the New College Institute on Fayette Street in Martinsville with 274 seniors from Magna Vista and Bassett high school assigned monthly incomes based on their preferred jobs.
+This year’s spring fair was held March 12th & 13th at the New College Institute on Fayette Street in Martinsville with seniors from area high schools.
+High school seniors were assigned monthly incomes based on local data for entry level positions in their preferred jobs.
 After taxes, students use their take home monthly pay to visit booths to make purchasing decisions, such as housing, utilities, clothing, transportation, health and other expenses.
 They also have an option to seek advice at the credit counseling booth.

 According to the U. S. Department of Education’s National Center for Education Statistics, 41 percent of graduating senior had credit card debt, with the average balance just over $3,000.

 The Dollars & Sense Reality Fair is held twice a year in the fall and spring for area seniors.
-This year’s event was funded by the Lacy Foundation, SunTrust and BB&T and made possible by the nearly 60 volunteers who worked booths.
+This year’s event was funded by the Lacy Foundation, SunTrust and BB&T and made possible by the over 40 volunteers who worked booths.